 I am involved in a EngD program as well, an industrial Doctorate born from the collaboration between CT Pack S.r.l. and the University of Ferrara.

 My research activity focuses on Business Process Re-Engineering and Digitalization towards the introduction of Industry 4.0 in SMEs.

-Currently, I am involved in a research activity with the MechVib Research Group at the University of Ferrara, Ferrara, Italy.
-My research activity focuses on the non-linear modelling and experimental validation for the optimization of the vibrational behaviour of mechanical systems.
+Currently, I am involved in a Ph.D. program with the MechVib Research Group at the University of Ferrara, Italy.
+My research activity focuses on the non-linear modelling and experimental validation of mechanical systems.

 I received my Bachelor Degree in Mechanical Engineering in 2012 at the University of Padua and in 2015 I received my Master Degree in Mechanical Engineering at the University of Ferrara.
 After that, I worked as a research assistant for two years.